Certifications compared: CISSP vs. GSEC [updated 2021]

 The GIAC credential is more concentrated on technical aspects and could be of value to employers who are looking for hands-on professionals.
 According to GIAC itself, “GSEC is more focused on what security professionals actually have to do, and goes deeper in technical concepts.”

-The topics covered by the CISSP and GSEC exams
+Topics covered by CISSP and GSEC exams

 Simply knowing the topics covered for your certification might help you choose the right credential and determine if you’re ready to take the exam.